Weekly Oil Storage Report - Something Is Clearly, Obviously Missing

 Below is our forecast for US crude storage till year-end:

-Accelerating US crude draw will provide tailwind for WTI tor each $60+ by year-end.
+Accelerating US crude draw will provide tailwind for WTI to reach $60+ by year-end.

 Gasoline and Distillate